nicholas-vogt/modeling-march-madness/readme.md

 To mine all htmls, run the `GamesheetMiner.py` and `BoxscoreMiner.py` files in the command line.
 These don't take as long to run, but will still take about an hour depending on how many seasons you're scraping.

-Selection Sunday is almost here!
-The model selection and model evaluation files will be posted next.
+Due to a family emergency in early March, I wasn't able to put as much time into the Model Selection portion of the repo as I would have liked.
+The `feature-engineering-and-model-selection.ipynb` file contains sample code for building a (rather poor) logit model.
+I understand it's not much use after the tournament has started, but I will continue to push updates on the model selection files through the month of March.

+Model evaluation is next!
+Look out for the next update on April 10, 2017.

 ## Python Version and Libraries

 These workshops use Python 3.5.
 I'm pretty certain any Python 3 version will suffice, but update your version if you have doubts.

-We'll make heavy use of the `requests` and `BeautifulSoup` libraries.
-The former is a Python default, but the latter will need to be installed.
-If you don't know how, [read the docs](https://www.crummy.com/software/BeautifulSoup/bs4/doc/#installing-beautiful-soup).
-Others have explained this better than I could, so if the docs leave you confused, a google search should be sufficient to help you install it.
+We'll make heavy use of the `requests`, `BeautifulSoup`, `pandas`, and `statsmodels` libraries.
+The first is a Python default, but the others will need to be installed.
+If you don't know how to install packages, I encourage you to look online for tutorials.
+Others have explained this better than I could.

-Of course, we'll use other libraries, but I've specifically left these workshops to focus on Python built-ins.

 # Resources

-There are three main resources:
+There are two main resources:

 1. Jupyter Notebooks
 2. Powerpoint Presentations
-3. Youtube Videos (forthcoming)

 ### Jupyter Notebooks and Powerpoint Presentations